SauravP97/SauravP97/README.md

 ## I'm a Developer, Competitive Programmer, Blogger and an Artist (sometimes :P)

-- 🔭 You can view my System Design Articles here: [System that Scale][course]!
+- 🔭 You can view my System Design Articles here: [Systems that Scale][course]!
 - 🌱 I am currently working as an SDE 1 at GeeksforGeeks
 - 🥅 Apart from that I do Open Source and Competitive Programming sometimes.
 - ⚡ I do Sketching and Painting as well !